wengchan/distributed-logs/README.md

 # Distributed Logs

-A distributed log collection and query system built in Go.
-Log clients tail files on remote machines, push new lines to a central index service over gRPC, and a REST query service lets you search, count, and AI-summarize stored logs.
+Distributed Logs is a distributed log collection and query platform built in Go that helps engineering teams centralize logs from remote machines, investigate incidents faster, and scale log analytics more efficiently.
+By combining gRPC-based ingestion, fast REST querying, and AI-powered summarization, the system improves observability, reduces manual debugging effort, and supports cost-effective operations in distributed environments.

 ## Architecture